 Their love for religious architecture have led them to visit different churches and chapels around the city.
 This is their top churches ranking:

-Note: not all museums or restaurants have bookings in advance, but those that have it, it’s most likely because they book out or sold out days or weeks in advance.
+Note: not all museums or restaurants have bookings in advance, but those that have them, it’s most likely because they book out or sold out days or weeks in advance.
 We highly recommend you to check their websites or Instagram to know more about this, or ask us about how to plan your visit.